tammert/replicant/README.md

 * [optional] `mode`: see *mirroring modes* below
 * [optional] `compatibility`: pick a single compatibility string (for example, `alpine` or `dind`) to filter on with any of the SemVer modes.
 Must be an *exact* match, tag `v1.2.3-slim` uses compatibility `slim`.
 Useful option for images with multiple variants
 * [optional] `replace-tag`: if `true`, will check if the image ID for an equal tag is the same for the source and the destination.
 If not, will replace the tag in the destination repository
+* [optional] `pinned-major`: integer value, used to denote on which SemVer major to filter.
+Used to only duplicate tags in a single major release

 ### Mirroring modes
 Replicant supports 4 types of mirroring in the `mode` field: